Insights on Gratuity Act, Payment Obligations, and Employment Laws in Factories

 Madhu.T.K

-It is true that 240 days in a year will constitute one year of service but it does not mean that a person who has completed 4 years and 240 days in the fifth year should be eligible for gratuity.
-It is also true that there are some court verdicts which allowed gratuity to those who have completed 4 years and 240 days but by that verdicts no amendment has taken place in the Payment of Gratuity Act and therefore, 4+240 days can not be accepted as a general rule.
-Courts verdicts are based on situations.
+It is true that 240 days in a year will constitute one year of service, but it does not mean that a person who has completed 4 years and 240 days in the fifth year should be eligible for gratuity.
+It is also true that there are some court verdicts that allowed gratuity to those who have completed 4 years and 240 days, but by those verdicts, no amendment has taken place in the Payment of Gratuity Act.
+Therefore, 4+240 days cannot be accepted as a general rule.
+Court verdicts are based on situations.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute